 When Joy and Rick meet in a bar one night, they discover that by pooling information and working together, they can help each other achieve their goal.
 That decision leads them into more danger than they could ever imagine, and to an outcome that nobody could foresee.

-What follows is a brief excerpt, complete with errors, typos and omissions.
+What follows is a brief excerpt.

 Saturday 14th September 1992